n1ceh4t/simple-hls-streamer/BUILD.md

 ## License

-MIT License - See LICENSE file for details.
+GNU General Public License v2.0 or later - See LICENSE file for details.

-FFmpeg is licensed under LGPL/GPL - ensure compliance when distributing.
+This project uses FFmpeg with GPL components enabled, which requires the entire application to be licensed under GPL.
+When distributing this software, you must provide the complete source code for both this application and FFmpeg, in compliance with GPL requirements.